Voice Type

 Mezzo-soprano

-Mezzo-soprano voice range (A3–A5) indicated on piano keyboard in green with dot marking middle C (C4)
+Mezzo-soprano voice range (A3–A5) indicated on piano keyboard in green with dot marking middle C (C4).

 Mezzo-soprano tessitura: Although this voice overlaps both the contralto and soprano voices, the tessitura of the mezzo-soprano is lower than that of the soprano and higher than that of the contralto.

-Mezzo-soprano subtypes: Mezzo-sopranos are often broken down into three subcategories: lyric mezzo-soprano, coloratura mezzo-soprano and dramatic mezzo-soprano.[5]
+Mezzo-soprano subtypes: Mezzo-sopranos are often broken down into three subcategories: Lyric mezzo-soprano, Coloratura mezzo-soprano and Dramatic mezzo-soprano.[3]

 Contralto

-Contralto voice range (F3–F5) indicated on piano keyboard in green with dot marking middle C (C4)
+Contralto voice range (F3–F5) indicated on piano keyboard in green with dot marking middle C (C4).

 Contralto range: The contralto voice is the lowest female voice.
-A true operatic contralto is rare,[7] so much so that often roles intended for contralto are performed by mezzo-sopranos.
+A true operatic contralto is rare,[citation needed] so much so that often roles intended for contraltos are performed by mezzo-sopranos.
 The typical contralto range lies between F3 (the F below middle C) to F5 (the second F above middle C).
-In the lower and upper extremes some contralto voices can sing from D3 (the D below middle C) to B
+In the lower and upper extremes some contralto voices can sing from D3 (the D below middle C) to B5 (the second B-flat above), one whole step short of the soprano high C.[6]

 Contralto tessitura: The contralto voice has the lowest tessitura of the female voices.
+In current operatic practice, female singers with very low vocal tessituras are often included among mezzo-sopranos.[citation needed]

-Contralto subtypes: Contraltos are often broken down into three subcategories: coloratura contralto, lyric contralto, and dramatic contralto.[5]
+Contralto subtypes: Contraltos are often broken down into three subcategories: coloratura contralto, lyric contralto and dramatic contralto.[3]
 A soprano sfogato is a contralto who has an extended high range reaching the soprano high C.

 Male voices